tati-micheletti/NWT/README.md

 # NWT
-This repo is dedicated to the NWT integrate project from ECCC/BAM.
-As it has proprietary data, it is a private repo.
+This repo is dedicated to the NWT integrated project.

 Please, use this repo to upload all code related to the project here: